CillianHourican/Synergistic-Networks/README.md

 [link and doi to be provided]

 Network construction requires the jointpdf package (https://bitbucket.org/rquax/jointpdf/src/master/).
-To ease implementation, we have provided some files from this package.
+To ease implementation, we have provided some source files from this package.

 Note: A python-based toolbox for effeciently creating networks with synergistic interactions, finding synergistic associations in data using O-information and SRVs, and creating subsequent hypergrapgs is currently in progress.
 Once released, a link wil be provided here.